Last day of term and 5 days till christmas!

 Wide angle

-Long shot of Molly walking along under the bridge.
+Long shot of Molly walking along under the

-We got a lot of the trees in to show the remoteness of the area.
+We got a lot of the trees in to show the

 9